TathataHY/nextjs-cms-blog/README.md

-# Build a Blog with Next.js 14 and Sanity CMS
+# Blog with Next.js 14 and Sanity CMS
 A blog built with Next.js 14 and Sanity CMS.
 This platform offers a modern and flexible development experience for creating dynamic and engaging web content.

 You can follow along the entire development of this project <a href="https://www.youtube.com/watch?v=yAqgjSZ0PqY" target="_blank">here</a>